muaz-khan/WebRTC-Experiment/Chrome-Extensions/desktopCapture/README.md

 });
 ```

-Now, you can capture content of any opened application using follownig code snippet:
+Now, you can capture content of any opened application using following code snippet:

 ```javascript
 function captureUserMedia(onStreamApproved) {